tinylib/msgp/README.md

 Very alpha.
 Here are the known limitations:

  - The only currently supported map types are `map[string]string` and `map[string]interface{}`.
- - All fields of a struct that are not Go built-ins are assumed to satisfy the `enc.MsgEncoder` and `enc.MsgDecoder` interface.
+ - All fields of a struct that are not Go built-ins are assumed to satisfy the `io.WriterTo` and `io.ReaderFrom` interface.
 This will only *actually* be the case if the declaration for that type is in a file touched by the code generator.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.